esm-tools/esm_cleanup/README.rst

         esm_cleanup -f my_experiments/exp2

-And last but not least, if you are in the folder containg your runscript, and you only remember the experiment id, then you can also launch esm_cleanup like this::
+And last but not least, if you are in the folder containing your runscript, and you only remember the experiment id, then you can also launch esm_cleanup like this::

         esm_cleanup -r my_runscript.yaml -e experiment_id